nemec/thumbsheet/README.md

 ## Quickstart

-Note: this requires `ffmpeg` to be installed outside of Pythopn.
+Note: this requires `ffmpeg` to be installed outside of Python.
 The applications `ffmpeg` and `ffprobe` should be usable from your PATH for thumbsheet to find them.

 ```bash